nealio82/blackfire-demo/README.md

 1. Clone the repo
 1. Create an empty DB
-1. Do composer install (will fail)
+1. Do composer install (weeeeeee)
-1. Do doctrine:schema:update --force
+1. Do doctrine:database:create
-1. Do composer install (wont fail, weeee)
+1. Do doctrine:schema:create
 1. Do doctrine:fixtures:load
 1. Go to the app in your browser